Lahitha31/Lahitha31/README.md

 - 👋 Hi, I’m @Lahitha31
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and dataengineering
-- 🌱 I’m currently learning SQL and R programming and working on data analytic project
+- 🌱 I’m currently working on data engineering project
-- 💞️ I’m looking to collaborate on a data analytic projects
+- 💞️ I’m looking to collaborate on a data analytic and data engineering projects
-- 📫 How to reach me through email: mlahitha@gmail.com
+- 📫 How to reach me through email: lahithamotupalli04@gmail.com
 - 😄 Pronouns: she
 - ⚡ Fun fact: ...